mirror/dd-wrt/src/router/python/Doc/library/time.rst

 .. function:: sleep(secs)

-   Suspend execution for the given number of seconds.
+   Suspend execution of the calling thread for the given number of seconds.
    The argument may be a floating point number to indicate a more precise sleep time.
 The actual suspension time may be less than that requested because any caught signal will terminate the :func:`sleep` following execution of that signal's catching routine.
 Also, the suspension time may be longer than requested by an arbitrary amount because of the scheduling of other activity in the system.

+   .. versionchanged:: 3.5
+      The function now sleeps at least *secs* even if the sleep is interrupted by a signal, except if the signal handler raises an exception (see :pep:`475` for the rationale).

 .. function:: strftime(format[, t])